 - Gravity: scars that are under tension due to weight will tend to widen and thicken

 Prolonged skin taping (one month at least) followed by scar reduction protocol including Silicone patches can improve your chances of having less visible incisions.

-Management of Tummy Tuck and Breast Lift Stars?
+Paper Tape for Tummy Tuck and Breast Lift Scars

 Scar treatment: Use what works best for you

 The most important consideration concerning the quality of your scars is choosing the right surgeon.
 A surgeon who is meticulous in their markings before surgery and in their incision closure tend to get the best scar results.
 It is much better to have all buried sutures so that their are no stitch marks in the skin and no sutures have to be removed after surgery.